Customs and etiquette in Japanese dining: Tables and sitting

 Many restaurants and homes in Japan are equipped with Western-style chairs and tables.
 However, traditional Japanese low tables and cushions, usually found on tatami floors, are also very common.
 Tatami mats, which are made of straw, can be easily damaged and are hard to clean, thus shoes or any type of footwear are always taken off when stepping on tatami floors.

 When dining in a traditional tatami room, sitting upright on the floor is common.
 In a casual setting, men usually sit with their feet crossed and women sit with both legs to one side.
 Only men are supposed to sit cross-legged.
 The formal way of sitting for both sexes is a kneeling style known as seiza.
 To sit in a seiza position, one kneels on the floor with legs folded under the thighs and the buttocks resting on the heels.

 When dining out in a restaurant, the customers are guided to their seats by the host.
 The honored or eldest guest will usually be seated at the center of the table farthest from the entrance.
 In the home, the most important guest is also seated farthest away from the entrance.
 If there is a tokonoma, or alcove, in the room, the guest is seated in front of it.
 The host sits next to or closest to the entrance.

 Hot towels

 Before eating, most dining places provide either a hot or cold towel or a plastic-wrapped wet napkin (o-shibori).
 This is for cleaning hands before eating (and not after).
 It is rude to use them to wash the face or any part of the body other than the hands, though some Japanese men use their o-shibori to wipe their faces in less formal places.
 Accept o-shibori with both hands when handed the towel by a server.
-When finished, fold or roll up the oshibori and place it on the table.
+When finished, fold or roll up the o-shibori and place it on the table.
 It is impolite to use o-shibori towels to wipe any spills on the table.